IBM-Bluemix-Docs/va/va_index.md

 IBM Container Scanner is now installed, and the livescan agent is deployed as a [DaemonSet ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) in your cluster.
 Although the scanner is deployed to the `kube-system` namespace, it scans all containers that are assigned to pods in all your Kubernetes namespaces, such as `default`.

-## Reviewing a vulnerability report
+## Reviewing a vulnerability report by using the GUI
 {: #va_reviewing}

 Before you deploy an image, you can review its Vulnerability Advisor report for details about any vulnerable packages and nonsecure app settings.